huynguyennn0103/My-Blog-Project-CV/Backend/myblog/README.md

-**Project Readme: Building a Blog Website with Java Spring Boot, Spring Security, MySQL, Redis, Docker, JPA...**
+**Project Readme: Building a Blog Website BACKEND with Java Spring Boot, Spring Security, MySQL, Redis, Docker, JPA...**

 ---

 ## Introduction

-Welcome to our blog website project!
+Welcome to our blog website backend part!
 This document serves as a guide for developers who are interested in understanding and contributing to the development of our blog website built using Java Spring Boot, MySQL, Redis, and Docker.

 ## Project Overview